Education Studies

 Course objectives

-Successful completion of the program qualifies students for a range of occupations.
-This includes education, teaching and consultancy as well as research, evaluation, planning and organizational work in all areas of the education system as well as in other educationally relevant contexts.
-Moreover, the program also enables students to pursue further academic qualifications, such as the Master in Education Studies at Humboldt-Universität.
+Successful completion of the program qualifies students for a broad range of occupations.
+These include education, teaching, consultancy and transfer as well as research, evaluation, conceptual and organizational work in all areas of the education system as well as in other educationally relevant contexts.
+Moreover, the program also enables students to pursue further academic qualifications.

 Content of studies